artefactual/atom-docs/admin-manual/installation/linux.rst

     sudo apt-get install php5-cli php5-fpm php5-curl php5-mysql php5-xsl php5-json php5-ldap php-apc

-If you are using Ubuntu 14.04, the package php5-readline is also required.
+If you are using Ubuntu 14.04, the package php5-readline is also recommended.

 .. code-block:: bash